Before I first moved to Bangkok, I looked up some places online.

 Hotels are also a good option.
 Being one of the most crowded cities in Asia, there are thousands of hotels available in all corners of Bangkok.

-If you’re traveling lightly, you can also consider hostels throughout the city.
+If you’re traveling lightly, you can also use hostels throughout the city.

-Aside from having staff that usually know their way around fairly well, hostels are often found in conveniently located, affordable areas of town.
+Aside from having staff that usually know their way around, hostels are often found in conveniently located, affordable areas of town.